 Save one strong emotional photo (kids, grandparents, romantic shot) for last and say: “And this one is my favorite.” 💖

 Give them a moment to talk while they hold the photos.
-Be ready to answer questions about prices and packages.

 Do ✅